cannonjarrod19/My-Portfolio/README.md

-This is my portfolio page that highlights me as a person and my journey thus far in learning web development.
+This is my portfolio page that highlights me as a person and my journey thus far in learning data analysis.